-The gaming and hotel operations of the Group are conducted through its 77.5% equity interest in Oriental Regent.
-The Group also receives a management fee income calculated at 3% of the total net gaming revenue generated by G1 Entertainment, a wholly-owned subsidiary of Oriental Regent.
+The gaming and hotel operations of Summit Ascent Holdings Limited (the "Company") and its subsidiaries (collectively referred as the "Group") are conducted through its 77.5% equity interest in Oriental Regent Limited ("Oriental Regent").
+The Group also receives a management fee income calculated at 3% of the total net gaming revenue generated by G1 Entertainment Limited Liability Company ("G1 Entertainment"), a wholly-owned subsidiary of Oriental Regent.